samvera/hyrax/CONTRIBUTING.md

 ## How to Contribute

-There are two ways to contribute changes to the documentation.
+There are several ways to contribute changes to the documentation.

 1. *Easy*: send email to the [samvera-tech mailing list](https://groups.google.com/forum/#!forum/samvera-tech) and ask the community to make the change on your behalf.
 2. *Advanced*: create a GitHub pull request.
+3. *New*: add issues or documentation to [our new documentation site](https://samvera.github.io/) on github [samvera.github.io](https://github.com/samvera/samvera.github.io).

 If you choose option 2, here's a guide to help you.